 It’s important to regularly check that your business is structured the best way for success.
 Having the right roles structured the right way means you can meet the needs of your customers and take your business to the next level.

 If things have changed and you think a new structure could improve the way your business operates, you might want to investigate restructuring.
 This doesn’t necessarily mean making employees redundant (though that could happen) but it might mean peoples’ roles change.
-Please note that labour laws protect some groups of employees in certain restructuring situations.
+Please note that employment laws protect some groups of employees in certain restructuring situations.

 Restructuring can involve: